kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 ## 4.2.
 Logic optimizations in Yosys
 Let us take a look at example designs- 'opt_check3.v' for combinatorial logic and 'dff_const1.v' for sequential logic designs.
 ### 4.2.1.
-Optimization design example 2
+Optimization design example 1
 'opt_check3.v'
 ![](assets/opt_check3_rtl.png)
 schematic arrived from RTL should look as below:
 ![](assets/opt_check3.png)
 When this design passes through the sysnthesis tool, it undergoes optimizations from area and power consumption perspective.
 Although it has to be noted that the beauty of optimization shall not be easily evident with simple designs (like the one we are discussing).
-This should more evident and appreciating if we are synthesising multile verilog files representing a CPU architecture.
+This should more evident and appreciating if we are synthesising multiple verilog files representing a CPU architecture.

 It can be seen that Yosys optimized it to an ANDNOT and NOT gates.
 ![](assets/opt_cehck3_synth.png)